ITEC Level 3 Diploma in Massage: fast-track

 - Theory sessions: Course books, folders for handouts, paper, pens, pencils and colouring pencils, highlighters

 For the practical exams you will also need a set of white towels and a basic First Aid Box.
 It is also advisable to have an up-to-date First Aid certificate for the exams.

 The exam fee is included in the course cost.
 This fee is non-refundable and the exams must be taken on the date set by the institute.
 As an accredited course you will be required to produce a portfolio of evidence, which may incur charges for printing, photocopying and stationery not included in the course fees.

 When I've finished, what course can I do next?

-Follow up with other professional practitioner courses such as: Deep Tissue Massage; Advanced Massage Techniques, On Site massage; Indian Head Massage; Lymphatic Drainage Massage; or one of our many CPD courses.
+Expand your skills with other professional practitioner courses such as: Deep Tissue Massage; Advanced Massage Techniques, On Site Massage; Indian Head Massage; Lymphatic Drainage Massage; or one of our many CPD courses.